NOT RECOMMENDED CHARITIES

 Purple Heart Foundation

-Based on its 2019 tax return, we calculate that Purple Heart Foundation spent 92.6 percent of its $20.5 million budget on overhead.
+Based on its 2020 tax return, we calculate that Purple Heart Foundation spent 92.7 percent of its $20.4 million budget on overhead.
 This is higher than our recommended 25 percent overhead spending.
-According to the New York Attorney General, Purple Heart Foundation reported raising $3,544,374.74 in solicitation campaigns between 2012… Read More
+We do not recommend giving to Purple Heart Foundation.
+See our lists of Highly Recommended Charities and… Read More

 Save a Warrior / Warrior Meditation Foundation